gyorilab/emmaa/README.md

 Models are also available for automated analysis in which relevant queries that fall within the scope of each model can be automatically mapped to structural and dynamical analysis procedures on the model.
-This allows recognizion changes to the model that result in meaningful changes to analysis results.
+This allows recognizing and reporting changes to the model that result in meaningful changes to analysis results.

 ## Applications
 The primary application area of EMMAA is the molecular biology of cancer,